George M. Todd: Early life

 George was the 5th of seven children, four of whom died in childhood.
 The family moved from Montréal to Chateaugay, New York, around 1849 or 1850.
 The next census where their names appear are in the 1860 Kansas City census, where he is listed as residing with his parents, George & Margerit, and his younger sister, also Margerit.
 His older brother Tom was, like their father, a stonemason.
 During the construction of a sewer, Tom was struck and killed by a stone which rolled down the embankment to the bottom of the ravine.

-Contemporanmeous reports noted George as being "of a sullen, morose disposition, having little to say to anyone, and with no close associates, but without vicious habits".
+Contemporaneous reports noted George as being "of a sullen, morose disposition, having little to say to anyone, and with no close associates, but without vicious habits".

 Todd was documented as marrying Miss Hannah Catherine Moore 12/1861 but no documented issue was noted from the union.
 Todd married and left directly to join Quantrill.
 Ms Moore remarried a J W Waller in 1868 and moved to Sacramento, California, after the war.

 Mr Martin's description is interesting but flawed with his own disinformation.
 He cited Todd as having no "vicious habits" but somehow warrants late night visits with armed militia to extract him and being relieved not to have met with him and later describes him as "savage" and "bloodthirsty."
 It's apparent Mr Martin was more familiar with George (the father) and Tom rather than Todd himself.
 Likewise, it was noted Todd joined the guerillas because he had gotten into some kind of "trouble" in Independence, MO at one point.
 Also, another stimulus for taking to the "bresh" was a noted incident with his father.
 In Petersen's book, Quantrill at Lawrence, he writes: "At the beginning of the war, the Todds were building bridges and structures around Kansas City.
 When the war started, the Federals asked George's father to help build army fortifications around the border.
 When he refused he was thrown in prison and put on a diet of bread and water.
 The cold dampness of the prison disabled the elder Todd, and he became unable to care for himself.
 Neighbors had to come to the cell to help feed him.
 George had already joined Col. William Roper's regiment in the Missouri State Guards and when he returned home he was thrown in jail.
 After his release and seeing the treatment his father was given by the Federals he joined Quantrill in 1862, eventually becoming Quantrill's second in command.
 It was this incarceration of his father that turned him against the Union authority.
 An acquaintance remarked that he possessed a large amount of personal courage due to his early association in Price's army."